Shahraze-Latif/AI-Risk-Assessment-Tool/STRIPE_SETUP.md

 2. **Verify the Table**
    - Go to your Supabase Dashboard → Table Editor
    - Verify the `readiness_checks` table exists with the correct columns

+## Google Sheets Setup

+The webhook will automatically create a "Payments" tab in your connected Google Sheet with the following columns:
+- Timestamp
+- Email
+- Amount
+- Status
+- Session ID
+- Payment Intent ID
+- Currency
+- Client Name

 ## Testing the Integration